f-droid/.github/profile/README.md

 - Team members with "Owner" role must ask the team for consent[^1] before performing any changes to the `List of features currently in use`
 - Team members with "Owner" role should point people from interactions with non-deactivatable features (i.e. "Pull Requests") to the corresponding possibilities to contribute at https://gitlab.com/fdroid .
 - https://github.com/fdroid must only be kept as a placeholder (see https://gitlab.com/fdroid/admin/-/issues/29) unless the team decides differently
+- https://github.com/fdroid-oauth must only be used for providing GitHub OAuth for the [F-Droid Forum](https://forum.f-droid.org/) unless the team decides differently
 - Anyone who is an official core contributor as listed the official F-Droid [group](https://gitlab.com/groups/fdroid/-/group_members) can request to be listed on the GitHub.